How Much Does Kitchen Remodel Cost in Seattle, WA?

 How much does kitchen remodel cost in Seattle, WA?

-The average cost of a kitchen remodel in Seattle, WA is $16,550.
-However, costs can range from $6,070 to $46,940 depending on the scope of the project and materials used.
-According to the Bureau of Labor Statistics, the average hourly rate for a licensed contractor in Seattle is $30.36 per hour, which can add up quickly.
-It's essential to get quotes from multiple contractors to get a better estimate for your specific project.
+The average cost of a kitchen remodel in Seattle, WA is $16,550, with a range of $6,070 to $46,940.
+This cost can vary depending on factors such as the size of your kitchen, materials chosen, and complexity of the project.
+According to the Bureau of Labor Statistics, the average hourly rate for a licensed contractor in Seattle is $30.36, which can contribute to the overall cost.

 Why is kitchen remodel more expensive in Seattle than the national average?